dlizarra/spring-boot-react-webpack-starter/README.md

  instead of `localhost:8080`.

 ### Hot reloading
-In the <b>backend</b> we make use of Spring DevTools to enable hot reloading, so every time we make a change in our files an application restart will be triggered automatically.
+In the **backend** we make use of Spring DevTools to enable hot reloading, so every time we make a change in our files an application restart will be triggered automatically.